Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/introduction-to-igv.md

 ---

-## Working BAM files (alignments) in IGV
+## Working with BAM files (alignments) in IGV

 IGV is a very powerful way to explore read alignments (.BAM).
 BAM files can be loaded using the `File` tab and selecting `Load from file`.
-We will use an example BAM file that contains a small number of alignments on chromosome 20 (to reduce file size) of *hg19*, generated from low pass whole-genome sequencing of 1 individual in the [*1000 Genomes Project*](https://www.internationalgenome.org/home)
+We will use an example BAM file that contains a small number of alignments on chromosome 20 (to reduce file size) of *hg19*, generated from low pass whole-genome sequencing of an individual in the [*1000 Genomes Project*](https://www.internationalgenome.org/home)

 Load this file in now (located in `data/misc/HG00099.chrom20-sub.low_coverage.bam`.)

 **Important note:** There is another file in this directory under the same number, but the suffix `.bai`.
 This is the **index file** and needs to be in the same directory as the BAM file for IGV to load it.
-BAM files are typically very big and the index creates an efficient index, like you would find in the back of a book, that helps us navigate through teh file quickly.
+BAM files are typically very big and the index creates an efficient index, like you would find in the back of a book, that helps us navigate through the file quickly.

 As discussed in previous lessons, the index can be constructed using samtools:
 ```bash